pandeykushagra51/Youtube-Data-API/README.md

 2) run "npm install" in terminal
 3) run "npm start" in terminal and the server will run by default on port 3000, server can be started on differnt port by passing PORT=num in environment variable e.g "PORT=8080 npm start"
-4) now go to browser or Postman to create a get request
+4) now go to browser or any API calling tool to create a get request